 Treatment: No vaccine, hormones for women, Hepatitis C drugs, antiviral medicines.

 Hepatitis B is a bloodborne disease that results from infection with the Hepatitis B virus or HBV.
 Although it is usually transmitted through blood, other body fluids from an infected person with the virus can also cause the disease.
-Symptoms include fatigue, nausea, vomiting, abdominal pain/discomfort, loss of appetite, fever, dark urine, muscle pain, jaundice, and joint pain.
+Symptoms include:

 Hepatitis B infection is called "acute" when it occurs within six months after a person is exposed to HBV.
 This infection can lead to a long-term, chronic Hepatitis B infection if left untreated, and the virus will remain in the victim's body.
 Hepatitis B can also lead to death, but there is a vaccination to prevent the disease.